Meditation for February 24th

 I need to grieve.

-Someone that will keep our focus.
+Someone who will keep our focus.

 I can’t stand waking up and just being okay.